kaadmy/proto16/SPECS.md

 Interrupt request.

+Interrupts read data from *DX*, the exact type and what formt of the data depends on the interrupt.
+If an interrupt requires a secondary command index it is read from *DL*.

 ### `LEA <dest>, <src>`

-Copies a memory pointer to another memory pointer (Typically to or from a register).
+Copies a memory pointer to a register.

 ### `MOVE <dest>, <src>`